It’s the 6-month panic.

 There are somethings his tummy is NOT ready for.

-You feed him that too early and you’ll be getting on the express train to Vomitville.
+You let Grandpa feed him those and he will be speeding down the express train to Vomitville.

 Babies have sensitive little tummies.